 Danny Taylor joined Emerald City Theatre for The Wizard of Oz and most recently performed in Snow White as Performed by Professor TJ Barker’s Troupe of Theatricals.
 He has taught/accompanied the following classes with Emerald City Theatre: The 25th Annual Putnam County Spelling Bee, Glee, Cats, Thriller, Mamma Mia!
 And Guys and Dolls.
 Holding a double BA from Hope College in Dance and Theatre, Danny’s Chicago credits include: Company, Griffin Theatre; The Good Soul of Szechuan and Old Town, Strawdog Theatre; Rise of the Numberless and Tupperware, An American Musical Fable, The New Colony; 1776, Signal Ensemble; Schoolhouse Rock, Live!, Parker in the Park and The Main Street Kid’s Club with TheatreBam Chicago.
 Danny is a proud New Colony company member, where creating story and character through a collaborative team effort is a daily effort.
 He hopes to bring this creativity into the classroom.

-Nikkia Tyler is proud to be a part of the Emerald City team as their Education Manager.
-Nikkia is a recent graduate of Roosevelt University’s Chicago College of Performing Arts where she received her BFA in Acting and a minor in African-American Studies.
-Nikkia has worked administratively in the arts and children’s programming throughout Chicago with Windy City Playhouse, Lakeshore Sport and Fitness, ChiArts, and the Auditorium Theatre at Roosevelt University.
+Nikkia Tyler has enjoyed working with Emerald City Theatre administratively and as a teaching artist for the past two years.
+Nikkia is a graduate of Roosevelt University’s Chicago College of Performing Arts where she received her BFA in Acting and a minor in African-American Studies.
+As a local actor and director, Nikkia has worked administratively in the arts and children’s programming throughout Chicago with Windy City Playhouse, Lakeshore Sports and Fitness, ChiArts, and the Auditorium Theatre at Roosevelt University.
 She has served as an intern, mentor, camp counselor, administrative assistant, and interim camp director since coming to Chicago.
-As an artist and administrator, Nikkia is excited to continue working with children of the city, helping them discover and learn through all that ECT has to offer.
+As an artist and administrator, Nikkia is excited to continue working with children of the city, helping them discover and learn through all that the performing arts have to offer.

 Kat Wilson is a new resident of Chicago, and ecstatic to be a part of the Emerald City Teaching Staff.
 She graduated from Baylor University with a BFA in Theatre Performance.
 During her artistic career, she has developed a passion for many aspects of the theatrical process, including theater’s ability to circulate stories based on truth in order to generate empathy in the world.
 As a theater practitioner, her experiences include those as an actor, director, designer, improviser, stage manager, and playwright.
 Through these experiences, she declares theater as a process for the encouragement of personal discovery and development.
 She has worked with youth most of her undergraduate career and upon her graduation worked full-time as a teaching artist in the Dallas area.
 She claims theater as a medium to embolden students to take ownership of their own creativity and an outlet that allows them to develop confidence within themselves and their abilities.
 She is ready to create with the students of Emerald City and delighted to work with the youth of Chicago.